Dickson Nwakaeme: Kelantan

-Pahang
+Pahang FA

-In December 2013, Nwakaeme signed for Pahang together with Damion Stewart and Zeshan Rehman who had played for Fulham and Queens Park Rangers (QPR) respectively.
+In December 2013, Nwakaeme signed for Pahang FA together with Damion Stewart and Zeshan Rehman who had played for Fulham and Queens Park Rangers (QPR) respectively.
 On 8 March 2014, he scored his first score goal for Pahang FA after scoring twice against ATM FA and helping Pahang win the match.
 On 7 June 2014, he scored the winning goal against Felda United at the 2014 Malaysia FA Cup at Shah Alam Stadium.
 The goal brought the FA Cup to Kuantan after eight years of waiting.
 In 2014 Malaysia Cup, he scored two goals against JDT FC.
 The match brought the Malaysia Cup to Pahang, winning 5–3 on penalties after a draw in extra time.

-Angers SCO
+Angers

-In 2016, he signed for Ligue 1 club Angers SCO, having been released by Pahang earlier in the year.
-His debut for his new club on 24 September that year was memorable, as a substitute, he scored an own goal in a 1–2 defeat to AS Monaco in the league.
+In 2016, he signed for Ligue 1 club Angers, having been released by Pahang earlier in the year.
+His debut for his new club on 24 September that year was memorable, as a substitute, he scored an own goal in a 2–1 defeat to Monaco in the league.
 Nwakaeme scored his first goal for Angers in a Coupe de France match against US Granville in January 2017, scoring the winner in a 2–1 result.

 Nwakaeme was released by Angers in June 2017 after only one season.